 >>> Discover the 10 Signs Your Friendship Isn't Healthy

-8. They never keep promises
+8. They never keep their promises

 The unexpected can be tolerated, but these people aren’t above letting you down regularly.
 Beware if a passive aggressive person offers to help you, because you’ll definitely be let down with a terrible excuse.